 - Educators use visual tools to help communicate with the children

 - Educators support language development through the extension of language, modeling and encouragement

-- Educators use paraphrasing when responding to child when necessary, encouraging their efforts and helping them to feel listened to and have a sense of belonging
+- Educators use paraphrasing when responding to children when necessary, encouraging their efforts and helping them to feel listened to and have a sense of belonging

 - Ongoing conversations between children and adults, support language development and expression

 - Using a variety of open ended materials and art mediums, children are encouraged to express themselves creatively

 - Creative expression of ideas and feelings are fostered and encouraged by educators

 - If required, referrals for communication support are provided to families